UTOL-s/module/README.md

 ### Best Practices for Go Module Versioning

 * Follow Semantic Versioning (SemVer) for your tags.
+* Use conventional commit messages to enable automatic versioning.
 * Major version changes (v1 → v2) that include breaking changes should use a different module path (e.g., `/v2` suffix).
 * Include a CHANGELOG.md to document changes between versions.
 * Use go.mod's `replace` directive during local development if needed.